 After the case is concluded, the Judge will issue a Sentencing Order which will include the amount due to you.
 This amount also becomes a judgement in your favor, and you can pursue it in small claims court if you wish.
 Sometimes this is a part of the Defendant's probation conditions, and if it is not paid in the allotted time, the Defendant may be returned to jail.

-3. Do I need to send in the restituion form even if I am not claiming any?
+3. Do I need to send in the restitution form even if I am not claiming any?

 Yes.
-Please circle the "no" indicating you are not asking for any restituion and return it to our office.
-Otherwise you will continue to receive letters regarding this issue.
+Please circle the "no" indicating you are not asking for any restitution and return it to our office.
+Otherwise, you will continue to receive letters regarding this issue.
 We need to document what you are requesting.

 4. What if I change address of phone number?